jhpyle/docassemble/_docs/functions.md

 ## <a name="indefinite_article"></a>indefinite_article()

+The English language version of this function passes all arguments through to the `article()` function of [pattern.en].

 `indefinite_article('bean')` returns `a bean` and `indefinite_article('apple')` returns `an apple`.

-The English language version of this function passes through all arguments to the `en.noun.article()` function of the [NodeBox English Linguistics Library].

 ## <a name="nice_number"></a>nice_number()